XuewenWangUGA/SeqReadsProcessing/README.md

 AssemblyStat.py

-This script will genome assembly in .fasta format, and then will report summary for this assembly.
+This script will genome assembly in .fasta or .fasta.gz format, and then will report summary for this assembly.
+This tool also can filter out the unwanted reads with length less than the cut off value.

 `python3 AssemblyStat.py OUT_file_in_fasta IN_seq_file_in_fasta min_length_cutoff`